PARTNERSHIP AGREEMENT

 DEATH, INCAPACITY AND WITHDRAWAL

-(a) Voluntary Withdrawal: A Partner may voluntarily withdraw from the Partnership upon providing 60 days' written notice to the other Partners. (b) Death or Incapacity: Upon the death, incapacity, or bankruptcy of any Partner, the remaining Partners shall have the right, exercisable by written notice within sixty (60) days, to continue the Partnership and to purchase the deceased or incapacitated Partner's interest at fair market value.
-If the remaining Partners elect not to continue, the Partnership shall be wound up and dissolved in accordance with the Partnership Act 1892 (NSW). (c) Buyout: Payment for any buyout under this clause shall be made within ninety (90) days of the valuation date, or on such other terms as the parties may agree in writing.
+(b) Death or Incapacity: Upon the death, incapacity, or bankruptcy of any Partner, the remaining Partners shall have the right, exercisable by written notice within sixty (60) days, to continue the Partnership and to purchase the deceased or incapacitated Partner's interest at fair market value as agreed between the parties or, failing agreement, determined by an independent valuer.
+If the remaining Partners elect not to continue, the Partnership shall be wound up and dissolved in accordance with the Partnership Act 1892 (NSW).

 DISSOLUTION AND WINDING UP

-The Partnership shall be dissolved upon: (a) the unanimous written agreement of all Partners to dissolve; (b) the expiration of the Partnership term, if any; (c) the death, incapacity, or bankruptcy of any Partner, subject to clause 9 above; (d) a court order under the Partnership Act 1892 (NSW); or (e) any event that makes it unlawful for the Partnership to continue.
+The Partnership shall be dissolved upon: (a) the unanimous written agreement of all Partners to dissolve; (b) the expiration of the Partnership term, if any; (c) the death, incapacity, or bankruptcy of any Partner, subject to the Death, Incapacity and Withdrawal clause above; (d) a court order under the Partnership Act 1892 (NSW); or (e) any event that makes it unlawful for the Partnership to continue.
 Upon dissolution, the Partnership assets shall be applied in the following order: first, to discharge all Partnership debts and liabilities (including amounts owing to third-party creditors); second, to repay each Partner's capital contribution; and third, to distribute any surplus to the Partners in accordance with their profit-sharing percentages.
 The Partners shall co-operate to wind up the affairs of the Partnership expeditiously and in good faith.

-Any dispute arising out of or relating to this Agreement shall first be submitted to mediation in the State of New South Wales before a mutually agreed mediator (or, failing agreement, a mediator appointed by the Resolution Institute of Australia).
+Any dispute arising out of or relating to this Agreement shall first be submitted to mediation in the capital city of New South Wales before a mutually agreed mediator (or, failing agreement, a mediator appointed by the Resolution Institute of Australia).
 If mediation does not resolve the dispute within forty-five (45) days, the dispute shall be finally resolved by binding arbitration under the rules of the Australian Centre for International Commercial Arbitration (ACICA) in New South Wales, by a single arbitrator.
 The decision of the arbitrator shall be final and binding.

-IN WITNESS WHEREOF, the parties have executed this Agreement as of the Effective Date first written above.
+IN WITNESS WHEREOF, the parties have executed this Agreement as of the date indicated.

 Date: ____________________